-KPOS Sports Management is a sports agency set up by four solicitors who believe they can offer athletes supports which will help their career progression.
+KPOS Sports Management is a sports agency set up by four solicitors.
 Co-founder Stephen Kirwan talks to ThinkBusiness about his vision.

 KPOS Sports Management is a one-stop shop for financial, commercial and legal solutions for individual athletes and sports clubs.
 We provide financial advice to young athletes who want to play professional sports and we also work with clubs in those areas on an advisory basis.